 The fifth pitfall is inadequate promotion before your live streaming event.

 You need to promote any live event in order for it to be as successful as possible.
 This can take many different forms.
 On the simple end, you want to take advantage of your social media platforms, email newsletters, and websites to promote your event well in advance.
-You can also try traditional methods like getting on the radio, in TV, and in print media.
-Try to get other influencers in your industry to help you promote your events—maybe you can do some cross promotion to be mutually beneficial.
+You can also try traditional methods like getting on the radio, on TV, and in print media.
+Try to get other influencers in your industry to help you promote your events—maybe you can do some cross-promotion to be mutually beneficial.
 When it comes to promotion, annual or regular events have an advantage, as each event can be used to help promote the next.

 Another option for promotion is to partner with a service like AmpLive.
 They specialize in driving traffic to live streaming events.
 They can help brings thousands of new, high-quality audience members to your events.

 With so much focus on capturing perfect video, audio can be overlooked.
 This can be a costly mistake.
 As we’ve written before, audio is most important for audiences.